jaggerabney/Portfolio-Website/nextjs/posts/nextjs-and-you.md

 ---
 title: "Next.js and You"
-imageName: "nextjs-and-you.jpg"
+imageName: "blog/nextjs-and-you.jpg"
+link: "/blog/nextjs-and-you"
 date: "2023-09-02"
-excerpt: 'Next.js calls itself "the React framework for production", but is that true?
+description: 'Next.js calls itself "the React framework for production", but is that true?
 In this post, I go over what Next.js is, why you should use it, and how to get started.
 Additionally, I list the three main advantages of using Next.js, which are: server-side page rendering, file-based routing, and full-stack capabilities.'
 ---

 # Heading 1